Here are some ideas to help you get on track this year!

 - You know this, but I still have to include it here: get moving!
 Just do something active.
 And by the way, I'm not a “go to the gym” person, are you?
 I'd rather just go outside and walk.
 If it's really bad out, I'll go to the treadmill and watch a Hallmark movie while I walk there.
 (I have a treadmill desk where my computer can sit.)
 Here's why I love walking best!

-- Work on decreasing the stress in your life.
+- Work on getting good sleep and decreasing the stress in your life.
 It's different for everyone, but you know what triggers it for you.
 If you feel like you can't eliminate it, then change how you react to it.
 And did you know that cod liver oil helps even out your emotions and decrease stress?
+(Read more natural anxiety tips here.)
 Lastly, don't forget to have some fun!